-Let be a measure space, and for let denote , the Banach space of complex-valued functions on with finite p-norm considered modulo almost everywhere equality.
-Suppose are positive real numbers such that (that is, ).
-Then Hölder’s inequality states that for any we have
+Let be a measure space, and for a complex number with a nonnegative real part let denote , the Banach space of complex-valued functions on with finite 1/p-norm modulo equality almost everywhere.

 (in particular, is an function).